acockburn/occusim/README.md

 # Configuration

-OccuSim is configured in the standard way with a named stanza in the cfg file for the app - or more than one if you prefer.
+OccuSim is configured in the standard way with a named stanza in the appdaemin.yaml file for the app - or more than one if you prefer.
 There are a number of initial parameters that control the behavior, then parameters to define the various activities and times.
 The initial parameters are as follows:

 ```
-[Occupancy Simulator]
+Occupancy Simulator:
-module = occusim
+  class: OccuSim
-class = OccuSim
+  module: occusim

-log = 1
+  log: '1'
-notify = 1
+  notify: '1'
-enable = input_boolean.vacation,off
+  enable: input_boolean.vacation,on
-test = 1
+  test: '1'
-dump_times = 1
+  dump_times: '1'
-reset_time = 02:00:00
+  reset_time: 02:00:00
 ```

 - `log` set this to any value to make `OccuSim` log its scheduled activities